Translate en English

 4. Sight Seeing In Namaqua National Park

-Namaqua National Park is a semi-natural reserve, a biome of several species of flora and fauna that tourists cannot find anywhere else in the world and the main purpose of opening this park was to work and conserve the wildlife and flora which were found in the dry regions of the park, which later has brought about huge numbers of tourists to explore its beauty.
+Namaqua National Park is a semi-natural reserve, a biome of several species of flora and fauna that tourists cannot find anywhere else in the world and the main purpose of opening this park was to work and conserve the wildlife and flora which were found in the dry regions of the park, which later has brought about huge numbers of tourists to explore its beauty and visit south africa.

 A display of the stunningly beautiful blooming wild vibrant brightly coloured flowers that create an awesome inspiring view, Succulent plant species just not like any other plants, rich diversity of wildlife with the world’s smallest known tortoise, humid summers, variable cold temperature in the winter season with occasional rainfall all of which call for tourist viewing and experience in Namaqua National Park.